snowflakedb/snowpark-python/snowpark_style_guide.md

 ## Performant SQL Generation

-Operations on `DataFrame` are lazily evaluated to SQL statements and sent to Snowflake for execution.
+Operations on a `DataFrame` are lazily evaluated to SQL statements and sent to Snowflake for execution.
 Non-optimized SQL statements would take a longer time to process and execute, and long-running queries might time out.
 Snowpark has implemented a SQL simplifier which is turned on by default.
 It is built upon certain rules.
 To maximize the effectiveness of the SQL simplifier, we propose the following guidelines: